aerostack2/thrust_map_estimation/correction_factor/README.md

  <img src="../figures/fit-correction-factor.png" alt="SR-TM" width="335"/>
 </div>

+## Prerequisites

+In order to read a Rosbag it must be record using [Aerostack2](https://github.com/aerostack2/aerostack2) with the following topics:
+  - "actuator_command/thrust"
+  - "sensor_measurements/imu"
+  - "sensor_measurements/battery"
+  - "debug/controller_reference"
+  - "debug/controller_state"
+  - "debug/rc/command"
+  - "platform/info"
+  - "self_localization/pose"

+If you want to calculate the correction factor using your own data, organize it in a csv file with the following header and arrange the data in columns.

+`
+Thrust sended (N),Thrust measured (N),Voltage (V),Acc (m/s²),m (Kg),Throttle (%),Position_z (m),Time (s)
+`
 ## Usage
 These scripts enable you to work with ROSBags from flight tests, using either a linear or a second-order approximation of the thrust map and compute the corresponding correction factor.
 If the flights were recorded with the correction factor active, the scripts can also generate results for comparison.